 General liability insurance

 General liability insurance is often the first policy any small business owner considers, as it’s often required to sign commercial leases and contracts.
-General liability covers common business risks such as customer injury, damage to customer property, and advertising injury.
+General liability covers common business risks such as customer injuries, damage to customer property, and advertising injuries.

 Commercial property insurance

 Commercial property insurance covers your business’s location and equipment (computers, etc.) in case the equipment is stolen, lost, or damaged.

 A business owner’s policy combines your general liability insurance and commercial property insurance under one policy and is usually less expensive than buying each coverage separately.

 Professional liability insurance, also called errors and omissions insurance, insures you against client lawsuits over unsatisfactory work and missed deadlines.